Professor/Head of Dept. of Urdu (1957-1988)

 nothing to do but play cricket.
 Then one day, as he went into

-there offered him to become productive by getting a job at his
+there offered him to become productive by taking a job at his

 bank where he was a manager.
-Thus he became a clerk at the
+He accepted the offer and thus

-University offered to get immigrants to sit for the degree
+The Punjab University offered to get immigrants to sit for the

-without pre-requisites, and thus in 1949 he qualified and
+degree without pre-requisites, and thus in 1949 he qualified

 job as a proper teacher was at Thatta High School in 1949